ioos/ioos-code-sprint/_resources/2022-04-25-participant-guide.md

 </div>

 ## How our event is structured
-The event is a hybrid format with attendees both in-person at The Pendry, and vitrual connecting through Google Meets and Slack.
+The event is a hybrid format with attendees both in-person at The Pendry, and virtual connecting through Google Meets and Slack.

 ### For virtual attendees
 Before the week of the Code Sprint, you will receive a link to a Google Calendar for the Code Sprint events.
 Below is a description of how each of those events relates to the Code Sprint as a whole.